Updated on July 19, 2022

 Preparing App

-To set up development environment, we’ll use angular cli.
-If you don’t have angular cli you can get it with package manager (npm install -g @angular/cli) or check its documentation for more details.
-To create app skeleton, run following command:
+To set up a development environment, we’ll use angular cli.
+If you don’t have angular cli you can get it with a package manager (npm install -g @angular/cli) or check its documentation for more details.
+To create an app skeleton, run the following command:

-After operation finish, we can go to app directory and run application:
+After the operation finishes, we can go to the app directory and run the application:

 ng serve

-Now, if we open http://127.0.0.1:4200 we should see initial page. ng serve will watch the source file changing and rebuild app if necessary.
+Now, if we open http://127.0.0.1:4200 we should see the initial page.
+The ng serve command will watch the source file and, if necessary, will change and rebuild the app.

 Creating gantt chart component

-At first, we should get DHTMLX Gantt chart code.
+First, we should get the DHTMLX Gantt chart code.
 Starting from Gantt v6.1, type definitions are bundled with the package, so we don’t need to install them separately.
 Run the following command in order to add Gantt:

-To add dhtmlxGantt to Angular app we should create a new component.
-For this, create gantt.component.ts file with the following code:
+To add dhtmlxGantt to the Angular app we should create a new component.
+For this, run the following command:

 import { gantt } from 'dhtmlx-gantt';